-It's a common predicament: you've seen a great deal on a pair of headphones, but aren't sure whether the seller is genuine.
-If you risk it, you could save yourself a fortune, but at the same time, if you're buying from an unauthorised dealer, you could end up with a pair of fake headphones that perform nowhere near as well as the real thing.
-What do you do?
+It's a common predicament: you've seen a great deal on a pair of headphones but aren't sure whether the seller is genuine.
+If you risk it, you could save yourself a fortune, but at the same time, if you're buying from an unauthorised dealer you could end up with a pair of fake headphones that perform nowhere near as well as the real thing.

-If you've ever found yourself in this situation, you've come to the right place.
-This guide will advise you how to make sure every pair of headphones you buy are 100 per cent genuine, come with a full guarantee, and provide you with many hours of listening pleasure.
-Let's get started.
+So what do you do, you ask?
+How do you make sure you're getting the real deal?
+By reading this guide, that's how.
+Below we advise you how to make sure every pair of headphones you buy are 100 per cent genuine, come with a full guarantee, and provide you with many hours of listening pleasure.
+So, let's get to it...

 Only buy from authorised dealers